didomi/samples/GTMxSPA/readme.md

 # How to condition tags in GoogleTagManager (GTM) in a Single Page Application (SPA) context

-Tracking events from GTM in a SPA context is different from regular websites because there is no actual page reloading when the visitor navigates through the different sections of the site.
+The way to track events in GTM in SPA is different from regular websites because there is no actual page reloading when the visitor navigates through the different sections of the site.

 Only certain parts of the content are refreshed, and GTM does not natively records these modifications.
 A typical usecase is measuring pageviews with an analytics tool.
 You probably want to trigger analytics each time the visitor navigate to an other "page" of your SPA.